Obesity is one of the leading causes of preventable death and is underestimated by public globally.

-Weight loss surgery has been clinically shown to help individuals lose necessary weight to ensure a healthy body.
-Although, bariatric surgeries vary in method and results, most individuals can expect to rid themselves of obesity within one to two years.
-One of the benefits of weight loss surgery is the reduction or total remission in type 2 diabetes roughly 85% of people with diabetes are type 2 and of these, 90% are obese or overweight.
+Bariatric surgery has been clinically shown to help individuals lose necessary weight to ensure a healthy body.
+Although bariatric surgeries vary in method and results, most individuals can expect to rid themselves of obesity within one to two years.
+One of the benefits of bariatric surgery is the reduction or total remission in type 2 diabetes roughly 85% of people with diabetes are type 2 and of these, 90% are obese or overweight.

 How to Rid Yourself of Obesity (Reduce Obesity)

-There are many treatment options for obesity, including lifestyle changes, diet, prescriptions, and weight loss surgery.
-Although, more drastic options, including, weight loss surgery can have an immediate impact.
+There are many treatment options for obesity, including lifestyle changes, diet, prescriptions, and bariatric surgery.
+Although, more drastic options, including, bariatric surgery can have an immediate impact.
 All the treatment options are interrelated.
 All options will typically include dietary changes and more physical activities.

 Weekly Physical Activity: Typically individuals who are overweight or obese need to get a culmination of at least 150 minutes of moderate to intense physical activity to prevent weight gain.
 Those who are looking to lose specifically more than a modest amount of weight should work their way up to an aggregate of 300 minutes.

 Small Steps Matter: Sometimes you just can’t visit the gym, that’s okay because every day we’re faced with choices.
 Whether to climb the stairs or take the escalator.
 Whether to walk to the corner market or get your care.
 Whether to order, or cook something healthy delicious.
 You get the picture, but every small step matter.